Engr315/ENGR315.github.io/syllabus.md

  * Identifying performance bottlenecks in simple software applications and optimizing them algorithmicially to improve performance

- * Partitioning software programs into parallel components and utilizing multicore systems to improve application performance

  * Transforming portions of software applications into hardware descriptions of equivalent behavior